michelesr/mike-wow-addon/doc/source/premade_macros.rst

 Shadow Word: Pain on nearest unpained enemy
 ===========================================

-.. index:: Shadow Word: Pain on nearest unpained enemy
+.. index:: single: Shadow Word: Pain on nearest unpained enemy

 This will cast "Shadow Word: Pain" if target is not debuffed, else will Shoot with Wand.